 - Workplace yoga programs offer movement and meditation to help employees experience a deep state of body-centered restful awareness both on and off the mat.
 Employees leave refreshed, relaxed, and resilient.
 Leading companies such as Apple, Google, and Forbes have introduced yoga and reaped benefits like improved productivity and increased employee motivation.

 At Body Techniques, we’ve found that companies that offer chair massage, fitness classes, yoga or meditation sessions as employee benefits, and who provide these stress reduction programs free or at a low, subsidized rate to their employees have a much higher rate of participation.

 There isn’t a manager alive today who doesn’t agree that modern workers feel stressed out and the stress is taking a toll on their sleep, health, relationships, productivity and sense of well-being.
 The good news is that these innovative stress management options are actually simple, cost-effective strategies that support productivity and provide managers and employees with more sense of control and a welcomed break from the demands of the job.

-Want to learn more about on-site massage?
+Want to learn more about our stress management programs?

 Click the button below to visit our massage page.